-- (1) Projected harvest levels recognize current planned silviculture. - (2) All harvest figures exclude biomass.
+(1) Projected harvest levels recognize current planned silviculture.

+(2) All harvest figures exclude biomass.

-The Maine Timberlands strategy is to harvest levels that are higher than estimated LRSY over the next 10 years in order to reduce through harvest inventory of hemlock, pine, cedar and hardwood present in areas where past harvests have left higher than desirable amounts of these species.
+The Maine Timberlands strategy is to harvest levels that are slightly higher than estimated LRSY over the next 10 years in order to reduce through harvest the volume of hemlock, pine, cedar and hardwood present in areas where past harvests have left higher than desirable amounts of these species.
 Planned harvest levels will continue to bring greater balance to the age-class structure over time and are consistent with long-term growth rates in the region.
-LRSY will be updated as new data on actual growth and mortality becomes available through updated inventory information and through research on growth responses to management inputs.
+These plans are based on an updated Forest Management Plan prepared by management and completed in 2014.
+LRSY will continue to be updated as new data on actual growth and mortality becomes available through updated inventory information and through research on growth responses to management inputs.